dung0127/CosmeticOrder_Agile/README.md

     dotnet ef database update
 </code>

-Please change Datatype "timestamp" into "DateTime"
+Please change Datatype "timestamp" into "DateTime" if you are using SQL Server!
 - Ex:
 Changing
 <code>